codeforamerica/uswds/README.md

 ### Configuration

+The [package.json](package.json) contains configuration for the package name, public homepage URL, design file, and other NPM specifics.

-The [config.js](config.js) contains common configuration for the 11ty site and compilation path definitions for source Sass and JavaScript entry points.
+The [config.js](config.js) file contains common configuration for the 11ty site and compilation path definitions for source Sass and JavaScript entry points.

+The [entrypoints.js](entrypoints.js) contains configuration for source Sass and JavaScript entry point modules.
+Default plugin settings for PostCSS and Rollup.js are defined in the [styles.js](styles.js) and [scripts.js](scripts.js) files.

 ---

 ### 11ty

 The [eleventy.config.js](eleventy.config.js) defines the customized functionality available to templates.
 The main additions are library and plugin configuration, <a href="https://www.11ty.dev/docs/shortcodes" target="_blank" rel="noindex noopener nofollow">custom shortcodes</a>, global data, and collections.

-### Custom shortcodes

-Shortcodes are noted below but documented in more detail in the [source](eleventy.config.js).
+Shortcodes are noted below but documented in more detail in the [eleventy.config.js](eleventy.config.js) file.

 #### **Package (Paired Shortcode)**